dhruvrrp/CSE135_Project1/README_Assumptions.txt

 possess their own shopping cart, while a Customer may only directly access the product browsing page.

-If a user is NOT logged in, they can only access: the login page, sthe sign up page, and the product browsing page.
+If a user is NOT logged in, they can only access: the login page, the sign up page, and the product browsing page.